sdegroot/iamgroot-blog-archetype/content/post/my-thoughts-about-working-remotely.md

 Anyway, my point here, is that the preference for working remote is subjective.
 The last six years, I have worked at offices and I loved it.
 Honestly, I still wouldn't mind working at an office.
 But at the same time, I dream of the flexibility of working from anywhere in the world.
 Finding your space that inspires you the most and allows you to work most effectively.
 I recommend reading the book _Extreme Productivity_ by _Robert C. Frozen_ to read more about these ideas.

-To answer the question of this section, I want to work remote because

-- It will allow me to experience more of the world (as a digital nomad)
-- I believe it will boost my productivity
-- It provides the flexibility I am looking for
-- It will allow me to network more (as I will be staying in coliving and coworking spaces)
-- (Almost) no commuting anymore

-One very important thing I want to convey as well, is that in no way I am advocating that everyone should work remote, nor am I saying that I will never work in regular office anymore.
+Instead of answering the question myself, I will ask you to think about the following questions

+- What will working remote do to your flexibility?
+- How will working remote affect your productivity?
+- What effect will working remote have on your personal life?
+- In what way will your schedule be affected if you could work remote?
+- What advantages and disadvantages do you see?
+- Where would you work, if you could work remotely?

 ## Footnote

 I am in no way an expert on the subject of remote work.
 This article was written purely from my personal perspective but based on others articles, books and stories.
 The goal of this article is purely to activate people to think a little more about the subject.

-I welcome any feedback regarding this article.
+And one very important thing I want to convey as well, is that I am not advocating that everyone should work remote, nor am I saying that I myself will never work in regular office anymore.

+Do you have any feedback?
+That's always welcome.
+Please checkout my contact details on the [homepage](https://www.lovetoautomate.it).

 ## References